 There are lots of ways to add clasps, but all methods include the same basic concepts:

-3. Protect your thread with beads whenever possible.
+3. Protect your thread with beads.

 4. Use soldered jump rings, oval jump rings or split rings (the ones that look like tiny key rings).
 Avoid round jump rings – the thread can slip through the opening.